nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-The data stored in the instance variables defined in `initialize` is scraped directly from the main list and the remaining methods defined using `attr_accessor`  extract their data from individual book pages.
+The data stored in the instance variables upon initialization, defined in `initialize`, is scraped directly from the *Most Read Books This Week In The United States* list.
+The remaining methods defined using `attr_accessor` extract their data from individual book pages.

-The first method called when the app starts up is, appropriately named I think, `start`.
+The first method called when the app starts is, appropriately named I think, `start`:

 ```
 class MostReadBooks::CLI